Familia (2005 film): Awards and recognition

-Archambault won the 2005 Claude Jutra Award for the best feature film by a first-time film director in Canada.
-In December 2005, the film was named to the Toronto International Film Festival's annual Canada's Top Ten list of the year's best films.
+Archambault won the 2005 Claude Jutra Award for best feature film by a first-time Canadian director.
+The film also shared the Best Canadian First Feature Film award at the 2005 Toronto International Film Festival.
+In December 2005, it was named to the Toronto International Film Festival's annual Canada's Top Ten list of the year's best films.